On the enumeration of the set of numerical semigroups with fixed Frobenius number and fixed number of second kind gaps: -semigroups and -semigroups

 \section{$\boldsymbol{2n}$-semigroups and $\boldsymbol{(2n+1)}$-semigroups}

 Let $n\in {\mathbb N}$.
-We will begin this section showing how can we obtain $2n$-semigroups and $(2n+1)$-semigroups from symmetric and pseudo-symmetric numerical semigroups, respectively.
+We begin this section showing how we can obtain $2n$-semigroups and $(2n+1)$-semigroups from symmetric and pseudo-symmetric numerical semigroups, respectively.
 (Let us recall that, if $A$ is a set, then $\#(A)$ is the cardinality of $A$.)